 That music stamped my soul with long-forgotten emotions that can now be excavated by taking the time to slow down and listen again.
 Collecting records represents the chance for me to do that, to immerse myself in the nostalgia of an ever-receding past.

 I can't listen to my Whitesnake album today without dredging up memories of making out with my girlfriend in the backseat of my '78 Thunderbird.
-Those are wonderful memories from bygone times that I'll never experience again.
+Those are lovely memories from bygone times that I'll never experience again.

-Those days are gone, long gone, though the images remain, and the right song, or album, or melody, can act as a key to unlock the feelings and aches and emotions of the past, all of which seem to dull and dim and die with age and the slow, grinding death, NO!, suicide, of our spontaneous selves.
+Those days are gone, long gone, though the images remain, and the right song, or album, or melody can act as a key to unlock the feelings and aches and emotions of the past, all of which seem to dull and dim and die with age and the slow, grinding death, NO!, suicide, of our spontaneous selves.

 That's the point, isn't it?
-As the years pass, we eventually realize the time ahead of us is less than the time that's already passed.
+As the years pass, we eventually realize the time ahead of us is less than the time already passed.
 This is a somber realization, though not one to despair over.
 Let's find consolation where we can.
 The nostalgia the right music offers adds an extra dimension to our lives.
 We don't have to forever exist in this truncated singularity of the ever-present now.
 Fuck that.
-No, we can choose to close our eyes and let the music take us back, like some sort of turntable time machine, to bathe in the sunshine of better days.
+No, we can close our eyes and let the music take us back, like some sort of turntable time machine, to bathe in the ghostly sunshine of better days.

 Try it sometime.
 Slip into the past with a relic from the past.
 Take the time to slow down, close your eyes, and experience a record.
 Listen to the crackles as the needle hits the record and then slowly, effortlessly, dreamfully, drift back in time to remember (or misremember) just how good it all was.
 Let the music paint the past for you.